AmpersandJS/ampersandjs.com/learn_markdown/state.md

 ## So what?!
 That's boring.

-Agreed.
-Though, there is some more subtle awesomeness in being able to observe changes that are set with a simple assigment: `person.isDancing = true` as opposed to `person.set('isDancing', true)` (either works, btw), but that's nothing groundbreaking.
+Sure, you've hopefully seen something like this before, though there is some more subtle awesomeness in being able to observe changes that are set by a simple assigment: `person.isDancing = true` as opposed to having to do `person.set('isDancing', true)` (either works, btw).

 So, what else?
-Well, as it turns out, a *huge* amount of code that you write in a project is really in describing and tracking relationships between variables.
+Well, as we said there's a *huge* amount of code that you write in a project really just describes and tracks relationships between values.

 So, what if our observable layer did that for us too?

 Say you wanted to describe a draggable element on a page so you wanted it to follow a set of a rules.
-You want it to only be considered to have been dragged if it's total delta is > 10 pixels.
+You want it to only be considered to have been dragged if the total distance the touch event has moved is > 10 pixels.

 ```js
 var DraggedElementModel = State.extend({